Considering an Assisted Living Facility in Mexico

 Initial Observations

-• Personal Attention: Notice if staff call residents by name and seem familiar with their individual needs.
+• Personal Attention: Observe if staff address residents by name and demonstrate familiarity with their preferences and needs, indicating personalized care.

-• Living Units: Ask about the number of living units and the variety of accommodation options available.
+• Living Unit Options: Ask about the types and number of living units available (e.g., private suites, shared rooms) to ensure the options align with your preferences.

 Staff Considerations